oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Baseline_Deployment/CONFIGURATION.md

 1. **With Baseline**

-    1.1) By Default Network Firewall is disabled.
+    1.1) By Default Network Firewall is disabled.<br />
-    1.2) To Enable Network Firewall on Prod Environment.
+    1.2) To Enable Network Firewall on Prod Environment.<br />
-    1.3) Go to Folder templates/enterprise-landing-zone and tfvars file.\
+    1.3) Go to Folder templates/enterprise-landing-zone and tfvars file.<br />

 **Required Arguments/Parameters For Baseline Deployment on Prod**: